Compulsory meals package of FJD $859 is to be paid in local currency (FJD) upon arrival.

 Awesome Experience Inclusions

-Swim with Manta Ray (May to Oct) OR Snorkelling at Reef Site
+Barefoot Manta Island Resort - Swim with Manta Rays (valid May to Oct) OR Guided Snorkelling at Reef Sites with Barefoot Manta

-Guided Snorkel with Reef Sharks OR Guided Night Snorkel
+Day 5: Barefoot Kuata Island Resort - Guided Snorkelling with the Reef Sharks OR Guided Night Snorkel with Barefoot Kuata

 The Yasawa Islands have that special remote and ‘untouched’ feeling to them.
 The resorts range in budget and style from very basic to very up-market.